-Enter Google Data Studio.
+Enter Google Looker Studio (formerly Google Data Studio).

 In short Google Data Studio is an excellent tool that can be used to shrink the analytics process and make quick, beautiful, interactive dashboards with minimal effort.

-Google Data Studio naturally collects data from Google Ads, Google Analytics, and YouTube.
+Google Looker Studio (Data Studio) naturally collects data from Google Ads, Google Analytics, and YouTube.
 However, you can also import data from various third-party services like Facebook, Twitter, MailChimp, Salesforce, and MySQL, just to name a few.
 By consolidating all this information in one dashboard, digital marketers on one side and business owners on the other side are able to gain valuable insights into their operations, finances, and marketing campaigns.

-Similar to other applications within Google Drive, Data Studio makes collaboration with coworkers and clients nearly seamless.
+Similar to other applications within Google Drive, Looker Studio makes collaboration with coworkers and clients nearly seamless.
 To share the reports that you build, all you have to do is send your coworkers, clients or stakeholders a link and give them permission to comment and edit the information.
 The best thing is they don’t need to install local software on their computers.

 Google Data Studio is fully cloud-based, meaning authorized users can access your reports from any approved internet browser.